gnzlbg/static_vector/README.md

 Two main choices were identified:

 1. Make it throw an exception.
 2. Make not exceeding the `Capacity` of an `fixed_capacity_vector` a precondition on its mutating method (and thus exceeding it undefined-behavior).

 While throwing an exception makes the interface more similar to that of `std::vector` and safer to use, it does introduces a performance cost since it means that all the mutating methods must check for this condition.
 It also raises the question: which exception?
 It cannot be `std::bad_alloc`, because nothing is being allocated.
 It should probably be either `std::out_of_bounds` or `std::logic_error`, but if exceeding the capacity is a logic error, why don't we make it a precondition instead?

 Making exceeding the capacity a precondition has some advantages:

-- It llows implementations to trivially provide a run-time diagnostic on debug builds by, e.g., means of an assertion.
+- It allows implementations to trivially provide a run-time diagnostic on debug builds by, e.g., means of an assertion.

 - It allows the methods to be conditionally marked `noexcept(true)` when `value_type` is `std::is_nothrow_default_constructible/copy_assignable>...`